 ‘Waste not, want not,’ the old proverb goes, but Paximadia—the hard Cretan rusk now enjoyed all over Greece—takes thrift and turns it into a delicious and healthy snack.

-Named after two small, uninhabited islands off Crete’s southern coast, Paximadia’s history is almost a long as that of Greece itself.
+Named after two small, uninhabited islands off Crete’s southern coast, Paximadia’s history is almost as long as that of Greece itself.
 The dry, savory biscuits are also known as dipyros, that is, twice-baked.

-Popular for centuries due to its long shelf-life, resistance to mould and ease of transport, it has been a foodstuff to the various cultures which have come and gone in Greece.
+Popular for centuries due to its long shelf-life, resistance to mold, and ease of transport, it has been a foodstuff to the various cultures which have come and gone in Greece.

-The traditional hard and dark Paximadia was often was heavy in barley, ubiquitous on Crete but now something of a health-food rarity in modern Western cooking.
+The traditional hard and dark Paximadia were often heavy in barley, ubiquitous on Crete but now something of a health-food rarity in modern Western cooking.

 It is no coincidence that the health benefits of this rough bread play a big part in Cretans’ legendary longevity.

-A Seven Countries Study was the first to evaluate the links between diet, lifestyle and the risk of heart attack and found Crete had a diet of 40 percent healthy fats.
+A Seven Countries Study was the first to evaluate the links between diet, lifestyle, and the risk of heart attack; the study found Crete had a diet of 40 percent healthy fats.

-Once the tomato and olive oil work their magic, the Paximadia soften a little but retain their shape and crunch — and provide a filling and healthy snack.
+Once the tomato and olive oil work their magic, the Paximadia soften a little but retain their shape and crunch, providing a filling and healthy snack.